-Included in my upcoming book, Geckos & Guns: The Pakistan Years, are some compelling true stories told by my expat friends.
+Included in my book, Geckos & Guns: The Pakistan Years, are some compelling true stories told by my expat friends.
 Unfortunately, a few of those stories didn’t make it into the book.
 The following is a memory recalled and written by my husband, Wayne Bazant.

 After Christmas circa 1994, while reading our daily English language newspaper The News, we discovered that the government had set up a Ministry of Time specifically to expedite the first change-over to daylight saving time for Pakistan.
 The intent was to facilitate interaction with other countries that followed the daylight saving schedule

 Regardless of good intentions, many expats and Pakistanis alike felt that there were some major problems with this arbitrary decision.
 Pakistan had a large rural population, some of whom lived in remote areas.
 They lived as their ancestors had before them, waking with the rising sun, and retiring when it set.
 The concept of ‘saving daylight’ would make no sense to them supposing that they even got the government message in the first place.

 As well, Pakistan had a high rate of illiteracy, especially among the female population.
 This seriously hampered transmission of information via newspapers which were the primary source of communication at the time.
 Other issues were arising among the religious community in the mosques.
 How would this change in time affect the call to prayer?

 In the months leading up to the impending change, many of us felt a niggling uncertainty.
 How would the scheduled April rollout affect our personal lives—school, work, international calls, and more.
 Nevertheless, government reports kept insisting that the Ministry of Time was on course for the change.